easttennesseecc-star/Q-Top-Dog-IDE/EXECUTIVE_SUMMARY.md

 **What's left**: Execute.

 This isn't vague.
 This isn't theory.
-This is a **concrete, day-by-day execution plan** to make Q-IDE the #1 AI IDE.
+This is a **concrete, day-by-day execution plan** to make Top Dog the #1 AI IDE.

 ---